shenwei356/kmcp/README.md

 KMCP can be used for fast sequence search against large scales of genomic datasets as [BIGSI](https://github.com/Phelimb/BIGSI) and [COBS](https://github.com/bingmann/cobs) do.
-We reimplemented and modified the Compact Bit-Sliced Signature index (COBS) algorithm, bringing a smaller index size and much faster searching speed ([4x-10x faster than COBS](https://bioinf.shenwei.me/kmcp/benchmark/searching/#result))
+We reimplemented and modified the Compact Bit-Sliced Signature index (COBS) algorithm, bringing a smaller index size and [much faster searching speed (2x for genome search and 10x for short reads) faster than COBS](https://bioinf.shenwei.me/kmcp/benchmark/searching/#result)
  (check the [tutorial](https://bioinf.shenwei.me/kmcp/tutorial/searching) and [benchmark](https://bioinf.shenwei.me/kmcp/benchmark/searching)).

 ### 3. Fast genome similarity estimation